© InfoWe rely on fundraising to support our work in the UK and overseas.

 We send out small, inexpensive, branded items to our supporters, as well as to members of the public, to spread awareness of our work and to show our thanks.
 These items give our donors and the general public information about our work, in addition to other useful information, such as how to download our first aid app.
 Just recently we heard a heart-warming story of how a supporter saved her husband’s life, having read a first aid tip in a British Red Cross notebook.

 These items come at a very small cost to the organisation and we find that they also significantly increase the level of support we receive.
-If you would prefer not to receive any of these gifts, please contact our Supporter Care team on 0300 456 11 55.
+If you would prefer not to receive these gifts, please contact our Supporter Care team on 0300 456 11 55.

 Why do you call your supporters?

 We also call new supporters to welcome them to the organisation and thank them for their support.
-These calls are carried out either by internal members of staff or by agencies employed to work on our behalf.
+These calls are carried out either by members of British Red Cross staff or by agencies employed to work on our behalf.
 We use these calls to verify details of the donation and check that our supporters are happy to give.
 We are keen to ensure that all of our supporters are willing to donate and that they are also clear about the nature of their donation.

 Most importantly, calling our supporters gives us an opportunity to speak to them in person, to tell them how important their contribution is and how very thankful we are to have them on board.